For small business owners and prospective owners:

-The City Of Concord works to help small business owners grow and prosper by providing easy access to needed services.
-Information and web links on this page connect with a network of business-building resource organizations in Concord, Cabarrus County, North Carolina, and elsewhere in the nation.
+The City Of Concord works to help small business owners grow and prosper by providing access to needed services.
+Information and web links on this page will connect you with a network of business-building resource organizations in Concord, Cabarrus County, North Carolina, and elsewhere in the nation.

 ► Business Insurance

 ► Export Assistance

 ► Industrial Extension Service of N. C. State University

 ► National Federation of Independent Business

 ► North Carolina Institute of Minority Economic Development

 ► Rowan-Cabarrus Community College Small Business Center